Anastrepha ludens: Adults

 Most species in the Anastrepha genus including A. ludens have a distinctive yellow and brown coloration of the body and wings.
 The adult A. ludens is 7–11 mm long, or slightly larger than a common house fly.
 They have a mesonotum that is 2.75-3.6 mm long and a wing span of 6.6-9.0 mm.

 Females have a relatively long life spans of up to 11 months.
 Males live even longer than females, up to 16 months.
 Female adult A. ludens have a long ovipositor (3.35-4.7mm) and sheath relative to body size and are capable of laying more than 1,500 eggs in their lifetimes, making A. ludens highly fecund.

 Anastrepha ludens have 12 chromosomes and most cells are diploid.
 A 2014 genetic study of A. ludens concluded that "A. ludens populations are genetically diverse with moderate levels of differentiation."
 They go on to attribute this genetic diversity to natural selection across the wide habitat range of the fly and to pest management practices.
 In addition they found high levels of inbreeding in the species.

-Gut bacteria exist in A. ludens called Enterobacteriacae (fruit fly type bacteria).
+Gut bacteria exist in A. ludens called Enterobacteriaceae (fruit fly type bacteria).
 Other families of bacteria have been found in Mexican fruit flies including Vibrionaceae, Bacillaceae, Micrococcaceae, and Pseudomonadaceae.
 The effects of these bacteria on A. ludens are not well studied but it has been proposed by M. Aluja that A. ludens regurgitate internal bacteria onto their host and use the bacterial colonies as a protein source.
 The gut bacteria may also play a role in digestion and detoxification of chemicals.